anuragphadke/chatgpt4-scraper/README.md

 *About this repo*
 chatgpt4-scraper uses a combination of tools to query ChatGPT and returns the output.
 At high level, this is a simple wrapper service that emulates human behavior by entering input as query, waits for response, and makes it available to `callee`.

+*Requirements*
+- Needs node 18+ (tested on 18.15.0)
+- Chrome Stable or Chrome Canary running in CDP mode.
+- ChatGPT Plus account

+*Steps*
+- run `npm install` to install all packages.
+- `/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary --remote-debugging-port=9222` run Chrome Canary on port 9222
+- login to ChatGPT and keep the window open.
+Start a new chat (recommended)
+- `node main.cjs --query "Hi There"`

 *Technical Details*
 - Use Chrome Debugging Protocol (CDP) to open a headful Chrome browser sesssion.
 - Make sure you are already logged in to https://chat.openai.com/ and have a new chat session with the preferred model active.